empawlowski/sauce-demo-let-s-test-it/README.md

 npx playwright test
 ```

-For more usage cases look in `package.json` scripts.
+For more usage cases look in `package.json` scripts section.